wangziqi2013/wangziqi2013.github.io/_posts/2023-02-04-cuckoo-trie.markdown

 Besides, it seems that t is much smaller than S (t = 16 and S is the number of buckets).
 However, the hash function f() maps from the value domain of t to the value domain of S. What is the purpose of such a mapping?

+2. I do not get why you need the peelable function?
+I understand that the purpose of the function is to enable fast and incremental hash calculation when the child node's hash is known.
+But since the tree is traversed root-to-leaf, isn't the parent's hash already computed when the child node is validated?

 This paper presents Cuckoo Trie, a hashed radix tree (trie) representation that utilizes memory-level parallelism for more efficient lookups.
 The paper is motivated by the low memory-level parallelism of conventional pointer-based ordered indexing structures, such as B+Trees and radix trees.
 The paper focuses on radix trees and addresses